 —Madison-based SmartUQ, which is developing software that allows users to test the performance of physical products and the parts they’re made of, announced a collaboration with a consortium that is managed by the Ohio Aerospace Institute and is under contract with the Air Force Research Laboratory.
 According to a press release, the collaboration is aimed at developing a “probabilistic framework for quantity uncertainties in the secondary flow and heat transfer model for turbine engines.”
 The Ohio Aerospace Institute—located in the same state where aviation pioneer Orville Wright was born—formed the consortium SmartUQ will work with to develop, apply, and validate probability models.

 —We profiled Coinigy, a Milwaukee-based startup that develops software tools for trading on digital currency exchanges.
 These exchanges allow users to change U.S. dollars and other fiat currencies out for digital currencies, such as Bitcoin.
 Coinigy now has more than 29,000 active users, said Derek Urben, the company’s head of business development.

 —Madison-based GrocerKey, which develops white-label software designed to help grocery stores create an online presence, recently signed up three new customers, but is not naming them for now, according to GeoMarketing, a marketing news website.
 That brings the number of grocers that are currently using or plan to use GrocerKey’s software to 15.
-Jeremy Neren, founder and CEO of GrocerKey, also discussed with GeoMarketing his reaction to Amazon’s (NASDAQ: AMZN) recent purchase of Whole Foods (NASDAQ: WFM), GrocerKey’s progress in signing up more stores to use the company’s software.
+Jeremy Neren, founder and CEO of GrocerKey, also discussed with GeoMarketing his reaction to Amazon’s (NASDAQ: AMZN) recent purchase of Whole Foods (NASDAQ: WFM).

 Neren was also interviewed for an article in Entrepreneur magazine published Friday about turning an e-commerce “side hustle” into a legitimate business.